ForgeRock/forgeops-cli/docs/forgeops_install_apps.md

-## forgeops apply base
+## forgeops install apps

-Apply the ForgeRock base resources
+Install the ForgeRock apps (AM, IDM, UI)

 ### Synopsis

-    Apply the base resources of the ForgeRock cloud deployment:
+    Install the ForgeRock apps (AM, IDM, UI):
-    * Apply the base resources of ForgeRock cloud deployment
+    * Install the ForgeRock apps
-    * Use --tag to specify a different version to apply
+    * Use --tag to specify a different version to install

 ```
-forgeops apply base [flags]
+forgeops install apps [flags]
 ```

 ### Examples

 ```

-      # Apply the base resources listed in the "latest" release of the forgeops repository.
+      # Install the ForgeRock apps listed in the "latest" release of the forgeops repository.
-      forgeops apply base
+      forgeops install apps

-      # Apply the base resources listed in a specific release of the forgeops repository.
+      # Install the ForgeRock apps listed in a specific release of the forgeops repository.
-      forgeops apply base --tag 2020.10.28-AlSugoDiNoci
+      forgeops install apps --tag 2020.10.28-AlSugoDiNoci
 ```

 ### Options

 ```
-      --fqdn string   FQDN used in the deployment. (default "[NAMESPACE].iam.example.com")
-  -h, --help          help for base
+  -h, --help   help for apps
 ```

 ### Options inherited from parent commands